JatinSingh08/mercor-hiring-assistant/README.md

 - **RequestIdleCallback**: Utilizes browser idle time for background tasks
 - **Optimized Rendering**: React.memo and useCallback for component optimization

-## 🔒 Data Privacy

-- **Client-side Processing**: All data processing happens locally
-- **No External APIs**: No candidate data sent to third-party services
-- **Secure Export**: Excel files generated locally with no data transmission

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Setup
 ```bash
 # Install dependencies